 Skip to main content

 Get into the thrill of interscholastic sailing!
-Student in grades 7-12 train at Lansing Sailing Club, in Interscholastic High School Sailing (ISSA) sanctioned teams, and race against other high school sailing teams in the Midwest and U.S. during the Spring and Fall Seasons.
+Student in grades 6-12 train at Lansing Sailing Club, and compete in JV and Interscholastic High School Sailing (ISSA) sanctioned teams, racing against other teams in Michigan, the Midwest and U.S. during the Spring and Fall Seasons.
+Training and Club-based competition also available in summer.

 Schedule

-Fall Season start mid-August with setup and practices, and adds competitions Sept-mid November.
-Spring Season runs mid-March with setup and practices, adding competitions in April and May, and runs until the end of March.
-Summer Fleet racing and Classes during the summer add the opportunity for more time on the water and racecouse, cross training in all kinds of sailboats
+Summer Option: Fleet racing and Classes during the summer add the opportunity for more time on the water and racecouse, cross training in all kinds of sailboats

 Competitions

 Regattas (competitions) are scheduled on Saturdays, and usually run 8-4pm.
-Our Regatta attendance schedule is set at the start of the season with input from racers families, and take place at Michigan Yacht Clubs and Sailing Centers, with additional regattas in Chicago and Cleveland.
+Grades 6-8 participate in JV competitions, and grades 9-12 in High School competitions.
+Our Regatta schedule is set at the start of the season.
+Regattas are at Michigan Yacht Clubs and Sailing Centers, usually on inland lakes, with occasional regattas in Chicago and Cleveland.
+We do 5-7 regattas a season typically.
+Parents may opt a student out of a regatta if necessary.
 Tier 3 Regattas are the vast majority of regattas, and are open to all skill levels.
 Tier 2 and 1 Regattas are the Championship level regattas where higher level racers can strive for the national finals.

 Fees